 One of the biggest perks of Southwest Rapid Rewards is the Southwest Companion Pass, a perk that lets qualifying members designate a friend or family member to fly with them for free (except the taxes and fees) on every Southwest flight they buy (with points or cash).

 Earning the pass is no small feat, however: You’ll need to earn 125,000 points in a single year to qualify for the pass.
 Fortunately, the points you earn with the Southwest Priority card can help you achieve this goal.
-The sign-up bonus alone gets more than halfway to your first Companion Pass.

 See related: How to get the Southwest Companion Pass